-Identification of materials regulated as hazardous waste is complicated by discrepancies in definitional guidelines used by the Environmental Protection Agency (EPA), Department of Transportation (DOT), and state agencies.
+Identification of materials regulated as hazardous waste is complicated by discrepancies in definitional guidelines used by the EPA DOT, and state agencies.
 The process of identification of hazardous chemical waste, therefore, must incorporate an understanding of the framework of EPA, DOT, and ADEM.

-6.2 Acutely Hazardous Waste
+4.2 Acutely Hazardous Waste